fmachanda/PyProject/README.md

         └── gcs.command
     ├── uav
         ├── uav.py
-        └── xpio.py
+        ├── xpio.py
+        └── flightplan.json # Make your own flight plan
     ├── gcs
+        ├── gui_v2.py # Newer version (easier to use)
-        ├── gui.py
+        ├── gui.py # Older version (more stable)
-        └── gcs.py # Can only be used in a python terminal ├── common
+        └── gcs.py # Can only be used in a python terminal (error prone) ├── common
         ├── public_regulated_data_types # Initialize this submodule!
         ├── config.ini # Controllable settings for UAV